 - More Information

 Short Description Elmet Farmhouse is a beautiful 18th century farmhouse with spectacular views and gorgeous interiors near hip and happening Hebden Bridge in the heart of ‘Gentleman Jack’ Country.
 Finalist in Welcome to Yorkshire’s White Rose Awards, this stunning cottage is stylishly decorated and provides luxury self-catering accommodation in idyllic countryside for 2-6 guests .
 Set in a walkers’ paradise overlooking the dramatic National Trust estate of Hardcastle Crags, Elmet Farmhouse is close to the Pennine Way and the Calderdale Way, within easy reach of Haworth and the Yorkshire Dales.
 Accessability Override Due to the historic nature of this Grade II Listed Building, we regret that the building is not suitable for visitors with mobility problems.
-Type Cycling Friendly, Family, Self-Catering Accommodation, The Calderdale Way, Walking Friendly Location Hebden Bridge Address Wilcroft Farm, Pecket Well, Hebden Bridge, West Yorkshire, HX7 8QY Phone Number 07910 075952 Web Address www.elmetfarmhouse.co.uk Recharge Point No
+Type Cycling Friendly, Family, Good to Go, Self-Catering Accommodation, The Calderdale Way, Walking Friendly Location Hebden Bridge Address Wilcroft Farm, Pecket Well, Hebden Bridge, West Yorkshire, HX7 8QY Phone Number 07910 075952 Web Address www.elmetfarmhouse.co.uk Recharge Point No

 - Location & Map

 Wilcroft FarmPecket Well Hebden Bridge West Yorkshire HX7 8QY